VATSIM-UK/UK-Sector-File/.github/Contributing.md

 * When opening an issue, a template is provided for you.
 Please provide as much information as requested to ensure others are able to act upon the requests or bug report.
 * Please ensure you add screenshots or documentation references for bugs/changes so we can quickly ascertain if the request is suitable.

-**If you can't assign yourself to an issue** please comment on the issue or reach out to us in Discord and we will add you to the repository contributors list so you can assign yourself in future.
+**If you can't assign yourself to an issue** please comment on the issue to let people know you're taking it on.
+Once you've completed your first successful PR, we'll add you to the repository contributors so you can assign yourself to issues in future!

 ## Pull Requests